GingerKiwi/gingerkiwi-2024/src/content/11tyblog/2023-08-08-design-tools-and-tips-for-backend-devs-01.md

 ---
-title: "Design Tools and Tips for Backend Developers - Part 01: Finding Design Files and Figma to Code 101"
+title: "Design Tips for Backend Developers - Part 01: Finding Design Files and Figma to Code 101"
 date: 2023-08-08
 tags:
   - post
-  - featured
   - design
   - css
   - figma
   - backend
   - tools
   - tips
+  - featured
+image: /assets/blog/DesignTips_BackEndDevs.png
+imageAlt: "'Square graphic.
+Outside border is polygons of a colour wheel.
+Inside is a dark blue square with rounded corners and a white border.
+Text says Design Tips for Backend Developers in a curly circa 1960s white font.
+Below in a sans serif font www.gingerkiwi.dev'"
+imageCaption: ADD CAPTION
+description: |
-description: This is the first in a series of articles on tips and tricks for web and app design - both for backend dev, and new developers.
+  This is the first in a series of articles on tips and tricks for web and app design - both for backend dev, and new developers.
 Every time I get in a discussion with backend or sometimes full-stack devs that prefer the backend, they say that one reason they prefer backend is that they're "not good at design".
 However, with a few simple tools and tips even those scared of design can become more comfortable in designing good looking apps.
 Today we're looking at where to find Figma design files and then how to quickly use them to get started coding.
-layout: ../../layouts/BlogPostLayout.astro
-category: design
-image: /images/covers/02_DesignTips_BackEndDevs_1200x630.png
-imageAlt: '"HELLO WORLD THIS IS ALT TEXT"'
-draft: "false"
 ---
 Every time I get in a discussion with backend or sometimes full-stack devs that prefer the backend, they say that one reason they prefer backend is that they're "not good at design".
 But just like anyone can learn the basics of coding, anyone can learn the basics of design.
 With a few simple tools and tips, even those scared of design can become more comfortable in designing good looking apps.